SteveMiller7/Beat-the-goalie/README.md

 # BEAT THE GOALIE

-Beat the Goalie is a simple football based game where the aim is to score against the goal keeper.
+Beat the Goalie is a simple football based game where the aim is to score 10 against the goal keeper before he makes 5 saves.
+This an interactive Front-End web application designed using HTML, CSS and JavaScript and intended to inject a little bit of fun in to your day.
 Choose left, middle or right direction and hope the keeper doesnt save your shot.
 Its a game that can be played by all ages and, as its fully responsive, it can be played on a phone, tablet or computer.
-Play it on the sofa, at the park, on the toilet, behind your wifes back or even at your kids nativity play.
+Play it on the sofa, at the park, on the toilet or even when you're meant to be working.

 ![Screens mockup image](https://i.imgur.com/pWgWpzh.png)
 ## Visit the site at (https://stevemiller7.github.io/Beat-the-goalie/)

+## Application Objectives

+This game will add a little bit of fun in to your day and is accessible on all devices.
+Its simple, fun and can be played by all ages.
+With a winner established in each game it encourages the user back to seek revenge if the goalie bests them.

 ## FEATURES